XenoWars/Web-App-Development/README.md

-# Web-App-Development
+# Web-App-Development Week 1

-Branches will be created each week github is needed for homework.
+The homework for the first week.